Pequannock Township, New Jersey: Local government

-Since January 1, 1956, the Township has operated within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager Plan E form of local government.
+Since January 1, 1956, the township has operated within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager Plan E form of local government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
-The Council is comprised of five members elected at-large in a partisan vote to four-year terms in office on a staggered basis, with either two or three seats coming up for election in even-numbered years as part of the November general election.
-At an annual reorganization meeting, the members of the Council select one of their members to serve as Mayor and another as Deputy Mayor, each serving a one-year term.Township Council Reorganization Meeting Minutes of January 3, 2017, Pequannock Township.
-Accessed May 11, 2017.
-"The Clerk requested nominations from the Council on the selection of a member to serve as Mayor for the year 2017...."
-The Township Council hires a Township Manager, who serves as the chief executive and administrative officer of the Township.About Pequannock Township, Pequannock Township, backed up by the Internet Archive as of October 26, 2006.
-Accessed March 3, 2008.
+The council is comprised of five members elected at-large in a partisan vote to four-year terms in office on a staggered basis, with either two or three seats coming up for election in even-numbered years as part of the November general election.
+At an annual reorganization meeting, the members of the council select one of their members to serve as mayor and another as deputy mayor, each serving a one-year term.
+The Township Council hires a Township Manager, who serves as the chief executive and administrative officer of the township.